Topics on this page

 1. Reporting Incident through the California Compliance and Security Incident Reporting System (Cal-CSIRS):

 State policy requires state entities to make notification to the California Information Security Office (CISO) and the California Highway Patrol (CHP) immediately following discovery of an incident.
-Each state entity's Chief Information Officer (CIO), Information Security Officer (ISO), or the assigned incident reporting personnel, collectively hereinafter referred to as authorized California Compliance and Security Incident Reporting System (Cal-CSIRS) user, is responsible for notifying the proper authorities.
+Each state entity's Chief Information Officer (CIO), Information Security Officer (ISO), or the assigned incident reporting personnel (as designated on the Instructions and Format for Cal-CSIRS Designee Information form), collectively hereinafter referred to as authorized California Compliance and Security Incident Reporting System (Cal-CSIRS) user, is responsible for notifying the proper authorities.

 Immediately report the incident through the Cal-CSIRS.
 Cal-CSIRS will require specific information about the incident and will notify the CISO and the CHP Computer Crimes Investigation Unit (CCIU).
 A system generated e-mail confirmation will be sent to the authorized Cal-CSIRS users acknowledging the CISO and CCIU have received the Cal-CSIRS notification.